dudo/turing-pi/secrets/README.md

   Flux watches for changes to image tags, and pulls them in (from ghcr.io)

-Anything else you need **secret**, add a `ExternalSecret` resource that points to the secret within gcsm.
+Anything else you need **secret**, add an `ExternalSecret` resource that points to the secret within TODO.